kkm24132/COVID-19/README.md

 ### 1.2 Definition
 COVID-19 stands for Corona Virus Disease.
 It is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The disease was first identified in Wuhan, China in 2019.

+**SARS-CoV-2 Variants**: Different variants and classifications around that can be explored in CDC site [here](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/variant-surveillance/variant-info.html).
+Variants of interest are as follows (please refer to CDC site for latest on this):
+- B.1.526 - First detected in US in Nov2020
+- B.1.526.1 - US in Oct2020
+- B.1.525 - UK/Nigeria in Dec2020
+- P.2 - Brazil in Apr2020
+- B.1.617 - India in Feb2021
+- B.1.617.1 - India in Dec2020
+- B.1.617.2 - India in Dec2020
+- B.1.617.3 - India in Oct2020

 ### 1.3 Symptoms
 It's symptoms in humans are as follows at a high level: